ricsanfre/pi-cluster/docs/_docs/certmanager.md

 #### Configure Pi cluster Gateway

-Configure NFtables for forwarding incoming traffic at 8080 and 4430 ports.
+Configure firewall forwarding rules to manage incoming traffic at 8080 and 4430 ports.